New Big Money Means Foley Trasimene Acquisition Corp. (WPF) Investors Could Reap Benefit

 The top institutional shareholder in the company is MFN Partners Management, LP with over 14.0 million shares valued at $156.52 million.
 The investor’s holdings represent 13.53% of the WPF Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Ratan Capital Management Lp with 3.32 million shares valued at $37.17 million to account for 3.21% of the shares outstanding.
 The other top investors are Millennium Management LLC which holds 3.18 million shares representing 3.07% and valued at over $35.56 million, while Alyeska Investment Group, L.P. holds 2.99% of the shares totaling 3.09 million with a market value of $34.59 million.

 Foley Trasimene Acquisition Corp.
-(NYSE: WPF) is -8.32% lower on its value in year-to-date trading and has touched a low of $9.74 and a high of $14.51 in the current 52-week trading range.
+(NYSE: WPF) is -9.03% lower on its value in year-to-date trading and has touched a low of $9.74 and a high of $14.51 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The WPF stock was last observed hovering at around $10.30 in the last trading session, with the day’s loss setting it -0.05%.
+The WPF stock was last observed hovering at around $10.04 in the last trading session, with the day’s gains setting it 0.13%.

 Foley Trasimene Acquisition Corp.
 (WPF) Insider Activity